Sheiphan/OmniParser-control/README.md

 The demo for control is in main.py, simply run the code in the terminal.\
 Requirement: `langchain_core`, `langchain_ollama`, `pyautogui` \
 Model used for Function calling: `mistral-nemo`.
+For a demonstration of the control features, please refer to the [screen recording](imgs/Screen-Recording.mp4).

 ## 📚 Citation
 Our technical report can be found [here](https://arxiv.org/abs/2408.00203).